NTBUI/YoutubeSkip/README.md

 Added 10 seconds forward and backword skips

 Nov 21,2023 - bug found
-There is a bug causing ChromeDriver to not be built in thee .exe file
+There is a bug causing ChromeDriver to not be built in the .exe file